michaelyatco/choredoor/progression-markdowns/ChoreDoor6.md

 Task: Now reexamine the `gameOver()` function.
 Beneath the current logic, write an `else` statement that will change the `innerHTML` of the `startButton` variable to 'Game over!
 Play again?'.

+Refresh the page and notice how the text changes to 'Game Over!
+Play again?' if you find the ChoreBot behind the first door or second door that you open.

 Hint:
 ```js
 else {